 A little about Grief and Loss itself:

 Loss can come in a variety of ways.
-We can loss loved ones through death, but we can also experience symbolic loss.
+We can lose loved ones through death, but we can also experience symbolic loss.
 A few examples are relationships, objects, jobs, life transitions, physical abilities, connectivity with ourselves and purpose, to name a few.
 The human reaction to these life changes is grief, and although grief reactions have overlap between individuals, everyone’s experience is unique.
 My "Services" page provides detailed symptoms of grief, but just know, symptoms are natural and are not a sign of illness, although when unresolved, the stress of grief can impact physical and mental health in the long run.

 Grief counseling focuses on moving through the main tasks of mourning areas during a normal grief reaction: